How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Physical Layer Key Characteristics

 \subsection{Coding for DSOC Links}

 Channel coding is a very important block in the transmission chain to enhance performance and ensure reliability.
-Applying ideal error control coding (\acrshort{ecc}) may lead to meeting a link capacity limit, maximum possible achievable capacity.
+Applying ideal error correction coding (\acrshort{ecc}) may lead to meeting a link capacity limit, {the} maximum possible achievable capacity.
 However, such ideal codes are hard to construct in practice.
-Therefore, it is important to consider the code efficiency, which refers to the difference between the capacity limit and the error code threshold at a specific BER, when designing communications links~\cite{Moision2012Designtool}.
+Therefore, it is important to consider code efficiency, which refers to the difference between the capacity limit and the error code threshold at a specific BER, when designing communications links~\cite{Moision2012Designtool}.

-In the early missions to DS, around sixties, a decision was needed on whether to rely over a coding method or the other, namely block codes or convolutional codes.
-During the design of Mariner~\textquotesingle 69 Mars mission, for example, block codes were the best options, given that developed sequential decoding algorithms were not that efficient for DS.
+In the early missions to DS, {in the 1960s}, a decision was needed on whether to rely on a coding method or the other, namely block codes or convolutional codes.
+During the design of Mariner '69 Mars mission, for example, block codes were the best options given that {the} developed sequential decoding algorithms were not that efficient for DS.
 Such a choice led to a poor data rate, though.
-Thanks to the development of a more efficient sequential decoding algorithm, convolutional decoding methods, for example Turbo codes, have been adopted to various communications channels, including DS~\cite{divsalar1995multiple}, starting from Pioneer 9 mission~\cite{massey1992deep}, which was designed after Mariner~\textquotesingle 69 but lunched earlier. {Such a change offered a coding gain, which is the power gain over the uncoded case, of 3 dB~\cite{lin1983error} compared to that of 2.2 dB~\cite{massey1992deep} in the case of block code used by Mariner~\textquotesingle 69.}
+Thanks to the development of a more efficient sequential decoding algorithm, convolutional decoding methods, for example, Turbo codes have been adopted {for} various communications channels including DS~\cite{divsalar1995multiple}, starting from Pioneer 9 mission~\cite{massey1992deep} which was designed after Mariner '69 but launched earlier. {Such a change offered a coding gain, which is the power gain over the uncoded case, of 3 dB~\cite{lin1983error} compared to that of 2.2 dB~\cite{massey1992deep} in the case of {the} block code used by Mariner '69.}